unpoller/unpoller/README.md

 Ubiquiti also provides a dedicated hardware device called a [CloudKey](https://www.ui.com/unifi/unifi-cloud-key/) that runs the controller software.

-Unifi-Poller is a small application that runs on Windows, macOS, Linux or Docker.
-It polls your controller every 30 seconds for measurements and stores the data in an Influx Database.
+Unifi-Poller is a small Golang application that runs on Windows, macOS, Linux or Docker.
+It polls a UniFi controller every 30 seconds for measurements and stores the data in an Influx database.
 A small setup with 2 APs, 1 switch, 1 gateway and 40 clients produces over 3000 fields (metrics).

 This application requires your controller to be running all the time.
 If you run a Unifi Controller, there's no excuse not to install